-Coloured, written as colored in America, is a word that has been applied to people who are not white.
+Coloured, written as “colored” in America, is a word that has been applied to people who are not white.
 It has meant different things at different times and places.
 It is still current in South Africa and neighbouring countries, but in Britain and America it is somewhere between dated and offensive.
 That is why when Lindsay Lohan lately informed us that Barack Obama will be the first coloured president of America, she put her foot in her mouth.

 In the 1700s the word meant anyone who was not white.
 It was close to what the terms non-white and people of colour mean now, but back then it took in Italians and Jews – anyone who was noticeably darker-skinned than an Englishman.

-You can still hear the word “coloured” in old Hollywood films and from very old people – much older than Miss Lohan.
+In 2008, you can still hear the word “coloured” in old Hollywood films and from very old people – much older than Miss Lohan.

 In South Africa the word is still current but came to mean something else: those who were neither white nor black but mixed.
 There is no One Drop Rule in South Africa.
 Under apartheid there were four races: White, Black, Coloured and Indian, all with capital letters.
 Coloureds were above Blacks but below Whites.
 Most are part black and part white, but many are mixed with other things too, like Javanese.
 In fact, they are the most racially mixed people in the world.
 Some want to replace it with the word “brown”.